Do I need to replace breast pump parts?

 The ends of the tubing can also stretch out and degrade over time with use, which can impact suction performance of the pump.
 If the tubing slides on and off the backflow protector or pump motor easily, then it’s time to replace it.
 Note that it is typical for the tubing to slip off if you are moving around while pumping, or if the tubing isn’t secured tightly onto the pump motor or backflow protector.
 This is how it’s supposed to work, therefore not a sign of needing replacement.
 Just take care to notice if the tubing slips on and off considerably easy, then it may be time to replace.

-Replace the breastshield every 6 months if you exclusively express, or as needed if you pump less frequently.
+and all bottles and teats every 6 months.
 Keep an eye out for buildup of residue in cracks and crevices of the shield – sometimes the most rigorous cleaning routine is no match for hard to reach places, and over time buildup does occur.
-For this reason we recommend replacement every 6 months.
+For this reason we recommend replacement every 6 months for hygiene reasons.

 And in general, always replace parts if you see they are torn, distorted, or cracked.
 It is worth noting that in plastic parts, sometimes discoloration can occur as resulting from the sterilisation process; this does not impact the usability of the parts and they do not need to be replaced when this occurs.